marcosalvalaggio/xeye/README.md

 b
 ```

-On the directory of the script, you can find the folders that contain the images produced by the **rbg** function (e.g. keyboard folder and mouse folder).
+On the directory of the script, you can find the folders that contain the images produced by the **rbg** method (e.g. keyboard folder and mouse folder).

 Images collected in the folders can be used for building datasets like the [mnist](https://www.tensorflow.org/datasets/catalog/mnist).
-The first approach to achieve this result is calling the **compress_train_test** function:
+The first approach to achieve this result is calling the **compress_train_test** method:

 ```python
 data.compress_train_test()